emilyschnepp/PredictingNewLocationsForTexasRoadhouse/README.md

 • The SHAP visualization breaks down how each feature impacts the success probability for a specific prediction.
 Features pushing the prediction higher are shown in blue, while those lowering it are in red. <br>

 <h2>Future Work</h2>
-•	Incorporate missing Texas Roadhouse locations for comprehensive analysis. <br>
-•	Add population growth trends and financial data for robust predictions. <br>
-•	Refine models to better handle edge cases (e.g., low-population areas). <br>
+•	Expand Geographic Scope: Broaden the analysis to include additional states or regions, creating a strategy applicable nationwide. <br>
+•	Refine Feature Selection: Remove latitude, longitude, and zip code features without compromising model quality, to gain more clarity on the features impacting location selection. <br>
-•	Engineer new features like pop growth rates or competitor features. <br>
+•	Enhance Location Predictions: Engineer additional features like distance from freeway to improve the model's ability to predict optimal locations. <br>
-•	Consider expanding to additional states. <br>
-•	Recalibrate penalties for proximity to existing locations. <br>
+•	Optimize Proximity Penalties: Further tune the model's proximity penalties to reduce overlapping market recommendations.

 <h2>Limitations</h2>
 This project is proof-of-concept, but it is not without its limitations. <br>
-•	The new restaurant location selection process most probably involves variables from internal sales data that one could not reasonably expect to be available for this project. <br>
-•	While a distance penalty was implemented and fine-tuned, getting recommendations in cities where there are already restaurants indicates room for further refinement. <br>
+•	This project uses publicly available data, excluding important internal sales metrics, which could improve accuracy. <br>
+•	Inconsistencies in census data and fine-tuned distance penalties may impact the recommendations. <br>
-•	Some existing Texas Roadhouse locations were dropped from the analysis because the census data could not be acquired or was faulty.
-Furthermore, multiple sources reported varying numbers of locations. <br>
+•	A small number of existing Texas Roadhouse locations were excluded from this analysis due to incomplete or faulty data. <br>